 Gray wolves can be found in several areas within the Greater Yellowstone Ecosystem.
 These large canines are social animals which travel in packs, but are aggressive predators and are fiercely territorial.
 Their territories are generally large, often spanning hundreds of square miles, and packs can travel up to 15 miles per day within their range to search for food.
 They can effectively attack large ungulates such as moose, elk, and deer, and share their kills as a pack whole.
 Wolves are omnivores and will supplement their mainly carnivorous diet with berries and other wild fruits and vegetables.

-Both Golden and Bald Eagles can be found in Sublette County.
+Both Golden and Bald Eagles can be found throughout the Pinedale region.
 These large birds of prey are opportunistic hunters and primarily feed on smaller rodents or fish, but have been known to carry animals weighing up to 15 pounds to their nesting grounds.
 The Golden Eagle can be easily confused with other large bird species of similar plumage coloration, but the Bald Eagle is distinctively colored and more easily spotted.
 While eagles tend to nest in areas with minimal human impact, they are aggressively territorial of their homes and will attack humans and animals if threatened.
 Eagles can have wing spans of up to 9 feet and can fly at speeds of over 30 miles per hour.
 Do not underestimate their capacity for causing harm, and keep a respectful distance away.